OhYash/KnowledgeDay/_posts/2020-11-02-psychedelics.md

 Alright, now that the cops are gone.
 You can feel free to share your experiences and recommendations in the comments 😉

+Let's go through what ever the public internet had for me:

+## Marijuana
+'Course I am going to start with this.
+My [first issue](https://www.getrevue.co/profile/KnowledgeDay/issues/good-guy-cannabis-knowledge-day-249739) was about

 https://www.serenityatsummit.com/drug-addiction/top-10-addictive-illegal-drugs/#:~:text=1%20Crack%20Cocaine.%20Crack%2C%20also%20known%20as%20crack,Benzodiazepines.%20...%209%20Ecstasy.%20...%2010%20Marijuana.%20

 https://www.therichest.com/most-popular/top-10-most-commonly-used-illegal-drugs/